 Physical therapy, to improve muscle tone

-A doctor specializing in genetics can help diagnose Russell-Silver syndrome.
+A doctor specializing in genetics to help diagnose Russell-Silver syndrome

-A gastroenterologist or nutritionist can help develop the proper diet to enhance growth.
+A gastroenterologist or nutritionist to help develop the proper diet to enhance growth

 - Chewing or speaking difficulty if jaw is very small

 When to Contact a Medical Professional

 Call your child's health care provider if signs of Russell-Silver syndrome develop.
 Make sure your child's height and weight are measured during each well-child visit.
 The provider may refer you to:

 - A genetic professional for a full evaluation and chromosome studies

 - A pediatric endocrinologist for management of your child's growth problems